-Ellen Bennett's Los Angeles taco tour
+These may be the best tacos in L.A.

 Robert Sevilla and Alexander Rosen

-"There's not an odor of seafood-y smell in a one-mile radius of that truck," says Bennett of her favorite L.A. food truck Mariscos Jalisco.
+"There's not an odor of seafood-y smell in a one-mile radius of that truck," says Bennett of her favorite L.A. food truck Mariscos El Hermano.

 This is fortunate for her as the Vernon headquarters of her company is only two blocks from where the seafood taco truck parks.